Census shows US is diversifying, white population shrinking

 On top of the pandemic, census takers in the West contended with wildfires, and those in Louisiana faced repeated hurricanes.
 Then, there were court battles over the Trump administration’s effort to end the count early that repeatedly changed the plan for concluding field operations.

-Back in April, the Census Bureau released state population totals from the 2020 census showing how many congressional seats each state gets.
+Back in April, the Census Bureau released state population totals showing how many congressional seats each state gets.

-“Certainly, the pandemic played a big role, but we can’t forget the political interference we saw,” said Terry Ao Minnis, an official with Asian Americans Advancing Justice, an advocacy group.
-“I think we know that all has played a role in whether people participated or not, whether it was from fear created about participating or sheer confusion about, ‘Who is at my door? … Should I not open my door because of COVID?
-Should I not open my door because of the government?’”

-Communities of color have been undercounted in past censuses.
-The Census Bureau likely will not know how good a job it did until next year, when it releases a survey showing undercounts and overcounts.
-But Thursday’s release allows researchers to do an initial quality check, and it could lead to lawsuits alleging that the numbers are faulty.
-The Census Bureau has a program that allows elected officials to challenge the data, but it does not apply to apportionment or redistricting.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP